Takatsuki Station (Osaka)

+Lines

+Takatsuki Station is served by the JR Kyoto Line (Tōkaidō Main Line) and is 21.6 kilometers to the starting point of the line at Kyoto Station and 535.7 kilometers to the terminus at Tokyo Station.
+Takatsuki Station is one of the transportation hubs in the city of Takatsuki.
 All trains of the regional service of the JR Kyoto Line, i.e., Special Rapid Service, Rapid Service and local trains, stop at the station.
 Express and limited express trains, such as Super Hakuto and Kuroshio, do not make a stop at Takatsuki.

 Some Special Rapid Service trains that stop at this station also stop at another Takatsuki Station in Takatsuki, Shiga Prefecture.